taudas/imadeamusiciansgallery/README.md

-Welcome to my explainer about how <a href="imadeamusiciansgallery.memehalloffame.tv">i made a musicians gallery<a>
+Welcome to my explainer about how <a href="http://imadeamusiciansgallery.memehalloffame.tv/">i made a musicians gallery<a>